iarrieta90/iarrieta90/README.md

 Hi there 👋 My name is Irati and I am a passionate Full-Stack developer and creative thinker.
-I am currently looking for new job opportunities while working on some personal projects that get me learning along the way.
+I am currently seeking new job opportunities while working on some personal projects that get me learning along the way.
 For more information about me, please check out: www.linkedin.com/in/iratiarrietavega/